Sven97/Melodic/README.md

 When installing, if you get an error such as `/usr/bin/python3: No module named pip`, then you need to install pip first with `sudo apt install python3-pip`.

+Follow the step in **3.
+Software/serial communication test** to test the bidirectional_serial_communication